Todd Andrews

-Christopher Stephen Andrews (Todd) (6 October 1901 – 11 October 1985) was a noted public servant.
-He participated in the Irish War of Independence and Civil War as a political and military activist in the Irish Republican movement.
-Todd Andrews never ran for election and never held public office.
+Christopher Stephen "Todd" Andrews (6 October 1901 – 11 October 1985) was an Irish republican and later a public servant.
+He participated in the Irish War of Independence and the Civil War but never stood for election or held public office.

 Early life and education

 Andrews was born at 42 Summerhill in Dublin in 1901.
 He acquired the nickname "Todd" because of his perceived resemblance to English comic strip hero Alonzo Todd, who appeared in The Magnet.
 Andrews briefly attended St. Enda's School and completed his secondary education at Synge Street CBS.
-He went on to study Commerce at University College, Dublin, and although his studies were interrupted by his participation in the Irish War of Independence and the Irish Civil War, he returned to the university where he obtained a degree in Commerce.
+He went on to study Commerce at University College Dublin, and although his studies were interrupted by his participation in the Irish War of Independence and the Irish Civil War, he returned to the university where he obtained a degree in Commerce.

 Nationalist revolutionary

-Andrews was politicized by the 1916 Rising, he joined the joined the Irish Volunteers at the age of fifteen and had an active role in the Irish Republican Army during the Irish War of Independence and fought with the Rathfarnham company of the 4th Dublin Brigade during the war of independence.
-He was arrested and imprisoned in 1920, but was released after ten days on hunger strike.
-He was interned at the Curragh in 1921, but tunneled his way to freedom with two comrades and escaped.
-Andrews took the Republican side during the Irish Civil War and was wounded in the fighting in O'Connell Street, Dublin.
-Andrews was appointed the IRA's General Headquarters and travelled the country supervising the training of IRA volunteers.
+Andrews was politicised by the 1916 Rising.
+He joined the Irish Volunteers at the age of fifteen and had an active role in the Irish Republican Army during the Irish War of Independence, fighting with the Rathfarnham company of the 4th Dublin Brigade.
+He was arrested and imprisoned in 1920 but released after ten days on hunger strike.
+He was interned at the Curragh in 1921 but tunnelled his way to freedom with two comrades.
+Andrews opposed the Anglo-Irish Treaty and, after the creation of the IRA's Four Courts Executive in April 1922, became assistant to Director of Operations Ernie O'Malley.
+He took the republican side during the Irish Civil War and was wounded in the fighting in O'Connell Street, Dublin.
+Andrews was appointed the IRA's General Headquarters and travelled the country supervising the training of volunteers.
 Andrews was interned by the government of the Irish Free State until early 1924.